~ By Casey Clipper

+I’ve contacted a tulsa divorce attorney and I’m getting a divorce from my partner.
 This is a secret I’ve held close to the chest for quite some time now, only recently finally informing people of my personal plight.
 It’s embarrassing.
 Even though I shouldn’t be, I am.
 So, I’ve kept quiet and tried to go about my daily life.
 Try, being the key word.

 First, I was completely overwhelmed by the amount of support I received.
 I had no idea how many people would reach out privately to send me messages of support.
 I was honestly amazed.